 Faculty and Instructor FAQs

-Does a student who identifies him or herself to the SFU CAL as having a disability automatically receive services from the CSD?
+Does a student who identifies themself to SFU's CAL as having a disability automatically receive services from the CAL?

 No. Prior to being authorized with accommodations, a student must present from a qualified professional source documentation of their disability, which meets the University’s published Documentation Guidelines.
 A professionally verified disability means a condition certified by a licensed physician, psychologist, audiologist, speech pathologist, or other appropriate professional.
 A Disability Access Advisor with the CAL then reviews the documentation for completeness, the severity of the disability and the expected impact(s) it will have on the student’s access to equal educational opportunities.
 The Disability Access Advisor then interviews the student and reviews the course requirements before making a determination of the kind of accommodations the student may be entitled to during the current semester.